List of best-selling GameCube video games

 This is a list of video games for the GameCube video game console that have sold or shipped at least one million copies.
 The best-selling game on the GameCube is Super Smash Bros.
 Melee.
 First released in Japan on November 21, 2001, it went on to sell just over 7.4 million units worldwide.
 The second best-selling game was Mario Kart: Double Dash, selling 6.88 million units.
 Super Mario Sunshine is the console's third best-selling game, with 5.91 million units.

 There are a total of 36 GameCube games on this list which are confirmed to have sold or shipped at least one million units.
 Of these, eight were developed by internal Nintendo development divisions.
 Other developers with the most million-selling titles include Hudson Soft and Namco with four games each, and Capcom with three games.
 Of the 36 games on this list, 26 were published in one or more regions by Nintendo.
-Other publishers with multiple million-selling games include Sega with five games, Capcom with three games, and The Pokémon Company with two games.
+Other publishers with multiple million-selling games include Sega with five games, all of which being in the Sonic the Hedgehog franchise, Capcom with three games, and The Pokémon Company with two games.
 The best-selling franchises on GameCube include Resident Evil (4.2 million combined sales), The Legend of Zelda (5.75 million combined sales), Sonic the Hedgehog (7.1 million combined sales), and most notably Mario (26.68 million combined sales).

 By June 30, 2024, 208.58 million total copies of games had been sold for the GameCube.
 Despite coming in at 3rd place during the 6th generation of video game consoles, it has the highest attach rate of any Nintendo console at 9.59.